EthanSousaProjects/Personal_Server_Setup/README.md

 6) It may take some time to connect but after some time on the Server UI you should see the client connect and you should see the client showing a message saying connected if you run the following command on the client `sudo urbackupclientctl status`.

 The client is now connected.
 Adjust settings as you see fit.
 I would recommend checking the file backup directories as the difference between windows and Linux is drastic.

+### Linux Client Trouble shooting

+When setting up the Linux client you may come across issues with the client connecting to the  like myself here are a few things you could try.

+1) You could try editing the settings file to make sure the internet server URL is correct.
+To do this us a text editor with sudo to access the file stored in `/usr/local/var/urbackup/data/settings.cfg`.
+Set the internet server to the correct IP address/ URL and set the correct port number in the separate field.
+Full command = `sudo nano /usr/local/var/urbackup/data/settings.cfg`.

+2) Put the server ID in the server settings file.
+When creating a new client the server will show it's ID.
+Copy the line given on that page.
+Then using a text editor like sudo place it in the text file located at `/usr/local/var/urbackup/server_idents.txt`.
+Full command = `sudo nano /usr/local/var/urbackup/server_idents.txt`.

+3) Reset the service by running the command `sudo systemctl stop urbackupclientbackend` waiting a few moments then running `sudo systemctl stop urbackupclientbackend`.

+This is what fixed my issues so hopefully it fixes yours as well.
+Any other issues look into the [FAQ](https://www.urbackup.org/faq.html) or [admin manual](https://www.urbackup.org/administration_manual.html#x1-90002.1.5).

+---

 ## Restoring from image backup